apchenstu/TensoRF/README.md

 ```
 python train.py --config configs/lego.txt --ckpt path/to/your/checkpoint --export_mesh 1
 ```
+Note: Please re-train the model and don't use the pretrained checkpoints provided by us for mesh extraction, because some render parameters has changed.

 ## Training with your own data
 We provide two options for training on your own image set: